PritamSaha234/Uber-Booking-Cancellation-Project/README.md

-# Uber-Booking-Cancellation-Project (Interactive Dashboard creation using Power BI and Analysing the Data using SQL)
+# Uber-Booking-Cancellation-Project (Interactive Dashboard creation using Power BI and analyzing the Data using SQL)
 ## Project Objective
-Uber India wants to create booking and cancellation report From 1st July 2025 to 30th July 2025 for the Bangalore location.
-So that the stakeholder of Uber India can understand their customers' and drivers' behavior to grow bookings and optimize cancellations in upcoming months.
+Uber India wants to create a booking and cancellation report for the Bangalore location from July 1, 2025, to July 30, 2025.
+So that Uber India's stakeholders can understand their customers' and drivers' behavior to grow bookings and optimize cancellations in the upcoming months.

 ## Dataset used
 - <a href="https://github.com/PritamSaha234/Uber-Booking-Cancellation-Project/blob/main/Bookings.csv">Dataset</a>